i-scrapper/stumble-guys/README.md

 5. fill in input Authorization keys
 6. fill in Interval Delay (ms) [default: 1000]
 7. enjoy and use your own risk

+## Credit

+This sourcecode was recoded from [node-stumble-guys](https://github.com/dkmpostor/node-stumble-guys)